 I offer a warm, caring and confidential space where you can talk about the issues you are facing.
 My approach is accepting and non-judgmental, giving you the time and space to be heard.
 I work respectfully alongside you and encourage you to find greater self-awareness, a sense of what’s happening in your life, and finding a way to live a more fulfilling life – it’s not about me giving you advice.

 Counselling may seem really daunting at first, so please feel free to call me or email with any questions you have.
-If you like, we can then meet up for an initial appointment online, essentially to meet each other and discover if we could work together.
+If you like, we can meet up for an initial appointment, either online or in person , essentially to meet each other and discover if we could work together.
 There is no ongoing obligation to meet thereafter.

 Training, qualifications & experience